WidyaPuspitaloka/sparkify_project/README.md

 2. `sparkify.html`: The HTML version of the above

 ## Results
-The main finding can be found on my Medium post.
+The main finding can be found on my [Medium](https://widyapuspitaloka.medium.com/predicting-churn-on-sparkify-music-streaming-using-spark-181d74849978).
 For the detailed code, analysis, and graph can be found on `sparkify.ipynb`

 ## Licensing, Authors, Acknowledgements
 - The data provided by Udacity